gvec-group/gvec/docs/index.md

 html_theme.sidebar_secondary.remove: true
 ---

-# GVEC
+# GVEC: A flexible 3D MHD equilibrium solver

-The Galerkin Variational Equilibrium Code.
-An open-source software for the generation of three-dimensional ideal MHD equilibria.
+The Galerkin Variational Equilibrium Code (GVEC) is open-source software for the generation of three-dimensional ideal MHD equilibria.

 ::::{grid} 2
 :::{grid-item-card}  Inspired by VMEC